Services are aimed at helping both active seniors and those who are more vulnerable.

 PCA provides service coordination for individuals who, after assessment, are determined to be eligible for services through either the Aging Waiver Program funded by the Pennsylvania Department of Human Services, or the OPTIONS program funded by the Pennsylvania Department of Aging.
 The service coordinator works with the individual and his or her family to develop an individualized service plan, and makes arrangements for services such as personal care and adult daily living services.
 To request an assessment, call the PCA Helpline at 215-765-9040; or click here to complete an online form.

-More than 850,000 balanced, nutritious meals are provided to homebound older Philadelphians each year from PCA’s state-of-the-art Meal Distribution Center.
+Almost 1.4 million balanced, nutritious meals are provided to more than 6,600 homebound older Philadelphians each year from PCA’s state-of-the-art Meal Distribution Center.
 Depending on the individual’s needs, deliveries may be in the form of a daily hot meal and sandwich pack for the weekend, or a set of frozen meals for the week.
 To request an assessment, call the PCA Helpline at 215-765-9040; or click here to complete an online form.

 This program helps people who are caring for a physically and/or mentally impaired person.
 PCA works with the caregiver to design a care plan and provides information on insurance, entitlements, support groups and caregiving techniques.